 - Reno Police Department K-9 Unit

 The Fourth Amendment protects people from unreasonable searches and seizures by the government.
-Police may rely on dogs in furtherance of its duties as long as the police dog force reasonable.
+Police may rely on dogs in furtherance of their duties as long as the police dog force is reasonable.

 Clearly, getting bitten by a police dog is a pretty severe seizure of one’s person.
 Courts determine whether police dog force is reasonable or excessive by balancing the following two considerations against each other: